lucjones20/ES-synth-starter/README.md

 - Initiation Interval: 45.45 microseconds
 - Measured Maximum Execution Time: 28.0  microseconds
-- Critical instant analysis of the rate monotic scheduler: _(showing that all deadlines are met under worst-case conditions)_
+- Critical instant analysis of the rate monotic scheduler: shown below

 &nbsp;
 ### 3.4.
 CAN_TX_Task
 The CAN_TX_Task is responsible for initialising the send process of the CAN bus.
 It puts everything which is in the msgOut queue into the send buffer.

-- Initiation Interval: 60 ms for 36 iterations
+- Initiation Interval: 60 milliseconds for 36 iterations
 - Measured Maximum Execution Time: 12 microseconds
-- Critical instant analysis of the rate monotic scheduler: _(showing that all deadlines are met under worst-case conditions)_
+- Critical instant analysis of the rate monotic scheduler: shown below

 &nbsp;
 ### 3.5.
 CAN_RX_Task
 The CAN_RX_Task is responsible from interpeting the incoming messages and execute their action.

-- Initiation Interval: 25.2 ms for 36 iterations
+- Initiation Interval: 25.2 milliseconds for 36 iterations
 - Measured Maximum Execution Time: 82.7 microseconds
-- Critical instant analysis of the rate monotic scheduler: _(showing that all deadlines are met under worst-case conditions)_
+- Critical instant analysis of the rate monotic scheduler: shown below

 &nbsp;
 ### 3.6.
 CAN_TX_ISR
 This interupt is called whenever a message is sent.
 The porpuse of this interrupt is to protect the send buffer from overflowing by decreasing the CAN_TX_Semaphore.

-- Initiation Interval:
+- Initiation Interval: 60 milliseconds for 36 iterations
 - Measured Maximum Execution Time: 5.2 microseconds
-- Critical instant analysis of the rate monotic scheduler: _(showing that all deadlines are met under worst-case conditions)_
+- Critical instant analysis of the rate monotic scheduler: shown below

 &nbsp;
 ### 3.7.
 CAN_RX_ISR
 This interrupt is called whenever a message is recieved and copies it to from the CAN buffer to msgInQueue.

-- Theoretical Minimum Initiation Interval:
+- Initiation Interval: 25.2 milliseconds for 36 iterations
 - Measured Maximum Execution Time: 10 microseconds
-- Critical instant analysis of the rate monotic scheduler: _(showing that all deadlines are met under worst-case conditions)_
+- Critical instant analysis of the rate monotic scheduler: shown below

 &nbsp;
 ## 4. Analysis